denten-books/plain-text/4-format.md

 differences.
 The absence of the transcendental signified extends the domain and the interplay of signification ad infinitum" (278-294).

+[ln4-nested]: The notion of "digital text" itself is a metaphor.
+Files do not really hold texts.
+The idea of "text" identifies a segment of stored memory coupled with control codes that govern layout and projection in specific material context.
+Together, these diverse signals and physical affordances create the illusion of a single text.

 [^ln2-flip]: There is a long-standing joke in Marxist literature that involves flipping Hegel, who prioritized the transcendent spiritual over the physical and material forms of life, over "back to his feet."
 See for example